kareemsabri/lighthouse-todo/README.md

 For this interactive lecture, you'll use a Todo List API to build a Todo app using Alamofire.

+First, fork or clone this repository

+You'll find a UI and some model classes - see the code for comments and tasks

+Resources you'll need:

 API Docs: https://lighthouse-todos.herokuapp.com/

 Alamofire: